ics-py/ics-py/doc/event-cmp.md

 Private attributes, such as Components' `_classmethod_args`, `_classmethod_kwargs` and iCalendars' `_timezones` are excluded from comparision.
-If you want to know the exact differences between two Events, either convert the events to their ics representation using `str(e1)` or use the `attr.asdict` method to get a dict with all attributes.
+If you want to know the exact differences between two Events, either convert the events to their ics representation using `str(e)` or use the `attr.asdict` method to get a dict with all attributes.

     >>> e = ics.Event()